Stephen-J-Whitaker/co2-score/README.md

   - ### **Security**

-    In the interest of security, the current session results variable is deleted from the system before the software returns the user to the main menu in the event that the user choose not to have their data saved.
+    In the interest of security, the current session results variable is deleted from the system before the software returns the user to the main menu in the event that the user chooses not to have their data saved.

     When the user elects to have their data saved they are allocated a random 5 character alphanumeric code with which to retrieve their data.
 Their questions answer scores and their total score along with the date of the session are stored in the external spreadsheet along with this random code.
 No other personal data, (for example, name, address, age, email, phone number) are stored.